Amazing road trip in Andalusia, Spain | 7 Day Southern Spain Itinerary

 Get Automatic transmission

-And that also goes for automatic transmission.
-On those narrow and often steep streets you’ll be thankful for not having to shift gear manually.
+Make sure to rent a car with automatic transmission.
+On those narrow and often steep streets in Andalucia, you’ll be thankful for not having to shift gear manually.
+Trust me.

 GPS